-FACULTY ADVISORS AND MENTORS
+FACULT Y ADVISORS AND MENTORS

-First-year students are arbitrarily assigned a Faculty Advisor to help with course selection, transfer credits and academic advice.
-Faculty Advisors also monitor student progress, as outlined in the Academic Review Process section.
+First-year students are assigned an Academic Advisor to help with course selection, transfer credits and academic advice.
+Academic Advisors also monitor student progress, as outlined in the Academic Review Process section.
 In addition, they must approve each course selection made by a student on Self-Serve.

 Each student is ultimately responsible for seeking help when needed and managing the requirements for degree completion.
-Students are free to switch Faculty Advisors at any time, but must submit an Advisor/Mentor Change Request Form to the Registrar.
+Students are free to switch Academic Advisors at any time, but must submit an Advisor/Mentor Change Request Form to the Registrar.